NOTE 2.1 - MATERIAL ACCOUNTING POLICIES

 The Company bases its impairment calculation on detailed budgets and forecast calculations which are prepared separately for each of the Company's CGU's to which the individual assets are allocated.
 These budgets and forecast calculations generally cover a period of five years.
 For longer periods, a long term growth rate is calculated and applied to projected future cash flows after the fifth year.

-asset's recoverable amount since the last impairment loss was recognised.
+An assessment is made at each reporting date as to whether there is any indication that previously recognised impairment losses may no longer exist or may have decreased.
+If such indication exists, the Company estimates the asset's or CGU's recoverable amount.
+A previously recognised impairment loss is reversed only if there has been a change in the assumptions used to determine the asset's recoverable amount since the last impairment loss was recognised.
 The reversal is limited so that the carrying amount of the asset does not exceed its recoverable amount, nor exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognised for the asset in prior years.
 Such reversal is recognised in the Statement of Profit and Loss.

 L Segment reporting

 The Company identifies primary segments based on the dominant source, nature of risks and returns and the internal organisation and management structure.
-The operating segments are the segments for which separate financial information is available and for which operating profit/loss amounts are evaluated regularly by the chief operating decision maker in deciding how to allocate resources and in assessing performance.
+The operating segments are the segments for which standalone financial information is available and for which operating profit/loss amounts are

 Operating segments are reported in a manner consistent with the internal reporting provided to the Chief Operating Decision Maker.
 Chief Operating Decision Maker review the performance of the Company according to the nature of products manufactured with each segment representing a strategic business unit that offers different products and serves different markets.
 The analysis of geographical segments is based on the locations of customers.